 The Fellowships were established in 2012 and are named in honour of Roy McMurtry, an Osgoode graduate ’58 and former Chancellor of York University.
 McMurtry, a former Chief Justice of Ontario and former Attorney General for Ontario, has long championed building bridges between the academy, Bar, and Bench.
-Fellowship holders will be expected to play a vital role in creating and strengthening such bridges and enriching the intellectual and academic community at Osgoode.
+Fellowship holders will be senior lawyers who will be expected to play a vital role in creating and strengthening such bridges and enriching the intellectual and academic community at Osgoode.

 McMurtry Fellows will spend a semester (or part of a semester) at Osgoode Hall Law School and may be directed toward a particular Osgoode clinical/intensive program or research/teaching cluster.
-Fellows will receive a stipend of up to $25,000 for a full semester (this does not include additional stipends for teaching).
+They may be asked to guest lecture in a course or seminar setting or offer other advocacy or policy insights to students.
+Fellows will receive a stipend of up to a maximum amount of $25,000 for a full semester (this does not include additional stipends for teaching).
 McMurtry Fellowship holders may continue their professional activities while in residence at Osgoode with the exception of full-time practice.